-Osteopathy is a system of diagnoses and treatment that addresses a wide range of complaints.
-It is not an ‘alternative medicine’, but a complimentary medicine that uses the same principles of anatomy and physiology as mainstream medicine.
+Osteopathy is a system of diagnoses and treatment that addresses a wide range of physical problems.
+It is not an ‘alternative medicine’, but a complementary medicine that uses the same principles of anatomy, physiology and orthopaedics as mainstream medicine.

-Emma Martinot and Anna Nikova are the first fully qualified osteopaths in Sofia and in the whole of Bulgaria.
-They have both trained at the highly prestigious European School of Osteopathy in Kent, England.
-The training is a 4 year Masters degree (Level 7) which includes training in: neuroscience, clinical neurology, physiology, anatomy, pathology, pharmacology, and orthopaedic testing and general medical screening.
+Emma Martinot and Anna Nikova are the first fully qualified osteopaths in Bulgaria.
+They have both trained at the prestigious European School of Osteopathy in Kent, England.
+The training is a 4 year integrated Bachelor- Masters degree (Level 7) which includes training in: anatomy, physiology, biomechanics, neuroscience, clinical neurology, pathology, pharmacology, orthopaedic testing, general medical screening and other.